canonical/vanilla-framework/templates/docs/patterns/empty-state.md

   title: Empty states | Components
 ---

-State zero or the empty state is a state where there is no data to display in the UI.
+State zero or the empty state is the moment in the app where there is no data to display in the UI.
 It is most commonly used when a new feature is developed or a user interacts with the page for the first time.
 It can also be used when all data is deleted or unavailable.

-Empty states inform, support, and provide constructive guidance about the next steps when there is nothing to display.
+Empty states should inform, support, and guide users to next steps when there is nothing to display.

 ## No content